sruthi-bopparthi/waph-bopparsr/Hackathon/Hacakthon2/README.md

 ### Repository's URL: [https://github.com/SruthiAelay/waph-bopparsr.git](https://github.com/SruthiAelay/waph-bopparsr.git)
 ### This is a private repository which is used to store all the codes related to course Topics in Computer Systems.
 The structure of this repository is as mentioned below.

-# Hackathon 1 - Cross-site Scripting Attacks and Defences
+# Hackathon 2 - SQL Injection Attacks

 ## Lab's overview
-This hackathon is designed to provide participants with practical insights into SQL Injection Attacks (SQLi), a prevalent and critical security vulnerability in web applications.
+The hackathon is designed to provide participants with practical insights into SQL Injection Attacks (SQLi), a prevalent and critical security vulnerability in web applications.
 The learning experience is divided into three levels, each offering a progression of challenges and knowledge acquisition.
 Participants, through hands-on activities, actively identify and exploit vulnerabilities within a virtual web application environment.
 A key focus is on bypassing login checks, which allows us to understand how SQL injections can manipulate authentication processes.
 As we advance, the ultimate goal is to gain unauthorized access to the system, mirroring real-world scenarios where SQLi attacks can lead to unauthorized data retrieval.

 Link to Hackathon2 code : [https://github.com/SruthiAelay/waph-bopparsr/tree/main/Hackathon/Hacakthon2]([https://github.com/SruthiAelay/waph-bopparsr/tree/main/Hackathon/Hacakthon2])